dafny-lang/dafny/docs/_includes/Attributes.md

 Dafny has special processing for some attributes.
 For some attributes, the setting is only looked for on the entity with the attribute.
 For others, we start at the entity and if the attribute is not there, look up in the hierarchy (enclosing class and enclosing modules).
+The attribute
-The latter case is checked by the `ContainsBoolAtAnyLevel` method in the Dafny source.
-The attribute declaration closest to the entity overrides those further away.
+declaration closest to the entity overrides those further away.

 For attributes with a single boolean expression argument, the attribute